Wamphyre/X360-TU-Manager/README.md

    - **FTP Pass**: FTP password (leave empty for anonymous)
    - **Click "Test FTP"** to verify connection
 4. **Click "Login"** to authenticate with XboxUnity

+### Step 1.5 (Optional): Extract ZIP/ISO archives
+This step is completely optional — only use it if your games are stored inside ZIP or ISO archives.
+If your games are already extracted in folders, skip this step and continue to Step 2 (Detect Games).
+1. **Click "Extract Archive"** in the application (or drag-and-drop supported archive files/folders)
+2. **Select a ZIP or ISO file**, or a folder containing archives
+3. **Choose extraction destination** (the app can extract into the same parent folder or a chosen directory)
+4. **Wait for extraction** - if you chose to run this optional step, the tool will:
+   - Automatically detect archive type (ZIP or ISO)
+   - For ZIP: extract file/folder contents directly
+   - For ISO: extract files using available system tools (Python built-ins where possible, otherwise call system 7-Zip/p7zip if installed)

 ### Step 2: Detect Games
 1. **Click "Select Games Folder"**